ArdentLabs/bootcamp-fall-2017/week2/README.md

 ```
 > const me = new Animal('Sam');
 > `My name is ${me.name} and I'm a ${me.species}.`
-My name is Sam and I'm a homosapien.
+'My name is Sam and I'm a homosapien.'
 ```
  > We using template strings here, which will replace `${...}` with whatever
  > `...` evaluates to.